openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 Some of the steps above can be different due to the kind of the test or due to using non-default annotation properties.
 These details and differences are described in the Javadocs for the three tests (see section 2.1 Different Tests).

-More information about the internals and the workflow of the framework can be found at [TestFramework](./doc/jdk/test/lib/hotspot/ir_framework/TestFramework.html).
+More information about the internals and the workflow of the framework can be found in the Javadocs of [TestFramework](./TestFramework.java).

 ## 4. Internal Framework Tests
 There are various tests to verify the correctness of the test framework.
 These tests can be found in [tests](tests) and can directly be run with JTreg.
 The tests are not part of the normal JTreg tests of HotSpot and should only be run upon changing the framework code as a minimal form of testing.